Group Counseling

 This drop-in group meets for the entire semester and focuses on self-reflection and skill building to help students learn to be kinder to themselves.
 It addresses a range of concerns, including low self-esteem, negative self-talk, difficulties with body image, and other forms of not accepting oneself.

-One of the most commonly reported concerns reported by college students is feeling unprepared to handle anxiety.
+One of the most commonly reported concerns by college students is feeling unprepared to handle anxiety.
 Looking to expand your anxiety-fighting repertoire?
 Join Anxiety Toolbox to learn specific evidence-based cognitive-behavioral strategies for coping with anxiety!

 If you would like to join, please contact the Counseling Center at 410-704-2512.